Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals

 \section{Examples of Applicable Sources}

-The statistical assumptions of $\alpha$-, $\beta$- or $\gamma$-contrastivity are satisfied by a number of popular models for stochastic signals, among them many copula-based time series models (Section \ref{sect:copulas}) as well as a variety of Gaussian processes and Geometric Brownian Motion (Section \ref{sect:Gaussian_processes}).
+The statistical non-degeneracy assumptions of $\alpha$-, $\beta$- or $\gamma$-contrastivity hold for a number of well-established models for stochastic signals, among them most popular copula-based time series models (Section \ref{sect:copulas}) as well as a variety of Gaussian processes and Geometric Brownian Motion (Section \ref{sect:Gaussian_processes}).